 Any other questions about your results or reassessments must be put in writing.
 Please contact your course administrator, or email the relevant student office noticeboard:

-Your student achievement office would be happy to discuss this with you.
-Email them via email@example.com to arrange a suitable time to speak with them via telephone or in person or via email.
+Your student achievement adviser would be happy to discuss this with you.
+Email them via email@example.com to arrange a suitable time to speak with them.

 Our Student Health and Wellbeing Hub is here to support you, and has created a health and wellbeing guide with information on support, services and how you can look after yourself during this time.
 The University offers a range of services such as confidential drop-in sessions, counselling, listening, stress and time management sessions.
 Visit Wellbeing and Counselling for more information.

 If you have not enrolled by the deadline for enrolment that has been stipulated by the University, you will be considered as out of time to enrol.
 Soon after the deadline for enrolling has past, the University will withdraw all non-enrolled students who are studying directly with us.
 Please refer to the paragraphs on ‘Enrolment' in the University's General Student Regulations (GR1) for more information.

 If you have been withdrawn, you may submit a request for a review this decision by emailing your Faculty Student Office (see contact details provided in FAQ 27 on this page).
 For students who were due to enrol in September 2022, you will need to submit your review request by 15 November 2022 stating your name, student ID and a brief explanation of why you have not completed enrolment.
 Following receipt of your request, you will be reinstated and will be given ten additional working days to complete enrolment.
 If you have not completed enrolment by the end of this period, you will once again be withdrawn.